 Compaq Presario V6000Z CTO Notebook PC support

-Upgrading to Windows Vista Using the HP Vista Upgrade Utility
+Upgrading to Windows Vista Using the HP Express Upgrade Kit

-If you purchased your PC between October 26, 2006 and March 15, 2007, AND you ordered the Vista Express Upgrade Kit from HP, see the document Upgrading to Windows Vista Using the HP Express Upgrade Kit .
+If you purchased your PC before October 26, 2006 and are using a retail copy of Windows Vista, see Upgrading to Windows Vista Using the HP Upgrade Utility .

-What is the HP Vista Upgrade Utility and is it right for my PC?
+What is the HP Express Upgrade Kit and is it right for my PC?